thedeadman782004/serverless-ReqRes/README.md

 A lightweight (5kb) "ExpressJS like" Request and Response handler (with plugin support) for AWS lambda functions.

-Please review [Our Serverless Best Practices](#serverless-best-practices]) to speed up (or eliminate ) cold starts, reduce memory usage, and overall speed up requests, by separating your endpoints into separate lambda functions rather than handling everything in one route.
+Please review [Our Serverless Best Practices](#serverless-best-practices]) to speed up (or eliminate) cold starts, reduce memory usage and overall speed up requests by separating your endpoints into separate lambda functions rather than handling everything in one route.

 ## Getting Started